MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 - If your goal is to use this opportunity as a means of building a project you've always wanted to pursue, you should come with a more firm project proposal.
 If no supervisor is interested in that idea, then it may be a sign that you need to pivot your idea or pursue that project outside of the honours project framework.

 Lastly, as mentioned in the "topic brainstorming section", go into reaching out to potential supervisors knowing that your idea and project scope will change once you start discussing it with them.
-Especially if you're trying to work with a professor whose background is related to your area of interest, as they will likely have valuable insights that shape your project in a better direction.
+Especially if you're trying to work with a professor whose background is related to your area of interest, as they will likely shape your project in a better direction.

-Plenty of students will reach out to professors with one idea, but work with them to mold their idea into something more better.
+Plenty of students will reach out to professors with one idea, but work with them to mold their idea into something better.

 ### How I Approached My Supervisor ⭐